 Visa Information for Attendees

-We warmly welcome all international participants to the 24th European Pathology Congress in Paris, France.
-To ensure a smooth travel experience, we recommend that attendees begin the visa application process as early as possible.
+We warmly welcome all international participants to the 25th European Pathology Congress in Paris, France.
+To ensure a smooth and hassle-free travel experience, we strongly recommend that all attendees begin their visa application process as early as possible.

 Do You Need a Visa to Enter France?